AverageInfosec/Get-Hash/README.md

 # Get-Hash
-Get the hash of a file and compare against known hash
+Get the hash of a file and compare against known hash using powershell.

 This script can compare the hash of a file against a given hash, or simply result the hash of the file.